 - PhysBizTech: New Cancer Care Database Changing Game?

-CancerLinQ represents the next major step in ASCO’s efforts to improve the quality of cancer care in the U.S. It builds on ASCO’s unparalleled expertise in oncology quality programs, which is being brought together with CancerLinQ in a new ASCO Institute for Quality established in 2011.
+CancerLinQ represents the next major step in ASCO’s efforts to improve the quality of cancer care.
+It builds on ASCO’s unparalleled expertise in oncology quality programs, overseen by the ASCO Institute for Quality.

 ASCO issued its first clinical practice guideline in 1994.
 In 2006, ASCO launched QOPI, the first national program to help oncology practices measure and improve the quality of care.
 QOPI’s rigorous set of more than 160 quality measures allows oncologists to monitor and hold each other accountable to advance their quality of care together.
-A third of oncology practices in the U.S., nearly 900, are registered in the program.
+A third of U.S. oncology practices, nearly 900, are registered in the program.